 Thank you for choosing Lakeland Community College.
 We are committed to providing high quality learning opportunities.
-As you select your courses, please note that Lakeland offers high quality learning opportunities in a variety of schedule types.
+As you select your courses, please note that Lakeland offers a variety of schedule types.
 After you register, please check your Lakeland student email regularly for course updates.

 It is expected that students will spend 2 to 3 hours, minimally, outside of the classroom/laboratory performing course related work such as readings, research, homework assignments, practica, studio work, and other academic work for every hour of instruction spent in the classroom/laboratory.